Screening process

 1. Examination by the registering gynaecologist

 The woman is examined by her registering gynaecologist during her regular preventive checkup.
 Cervical smear test is part of this examination.
+For women aged 35, 45 and 55, the presence of HPV is also tested in the cervical smear.

 The gynaecologist sends the cervical smear together with the accompanying form to an accredited cytology laboratory.